 If you see daily fluctuations in your HRV, this is usually normal and expected.
 So keep wearing your Fitbit overnight and look for overall trends upwards or downwards.

-- Seeing an upward trend?
+- Do you see an upward trend?
 That’s awesome and a good indication that your heart health and overall resilience are improving.

 - Seeing a downward trend?
 That might be a concern.
-Look for things that might have influenced that trend, such as drinking or taking recreational drugs, a new medication, a recent illness, a traumatic or stressful life event, and so forth.
+Look for things that might have influenced that trend, such as drinking or taking recreational drugs, a new medication, a recent illness, a traumatic or stressful life event, etc.

-- Getting a sudden and significant drop?
+- Are you getting a sudden and significant drop?
 If your HRV suddenly plummets, it’s possible that your body is experiencing strain, overtraining, stress, or that you might have a potential illness or injury.

 If you are worried about a declining HRV, reach out to your healthcare provider for follow-up and let them know your Fitbit has recorded some concerning HRV data.